RLE-Foundation/rllte/docs/tutorials/general/fast.md

 !!! abstract "Workflow"
     1. Select an algorithm prototype;
     2. Select desired modules;
-    3. Write a update function.
+    3. Write an update function.

 The following example illustrates how to write an Advantage Actor-Critic (A2C) agent to solve Atari games.